ugurcan377/solarchive/README.md

             {"desc": "You simply are not very comfortable with that whole resleeving thing.
 Gain the Morphing Disorder (Level 1) trait ).", "effect": {"trait": "morphing disorder"}}, {"desc": "You are not a slacker.
-You take on part-time jobs or additional training. +20 to one skill.", "effect": {"skills": {"any": 20}}}, {"desc": "You travel extensively. +10 to two different Language skills.", "effect": {"skills": {"language": [10, 10]}}}, ]
+You take on part-time jobs or additional training. +20 to one skill.", "effect": {"skills": {"any": 20}}}, {"desc": "You travel extensively. +10 to two different Language skills.", "effect": {"skills": {"language": [10, 10]}}}, {"desc": "Regular attention to your health and exercise improves your abilities.
+Gain +5 SOM.", "effect": {"aptitude": {"som": 5}}}, "...",
+            {"desc": "You make some life decisions that prove prescient after the Fall.
+Gain 20,000 credits.", "effect": {"credits": 20000}}
+        ]
     },
 }